Colville Indian Reservation: Legislative districts

+Judicial Branch

+The Colville Tribal Court is a separate branch of government consisting of the Colville Tribal Court of Appeals and the Colville Trial Court.
+It is the duty of the Courts to interpret and enforce the laws of the Confederated Tribes of the Colville Reservation.
+The Chief Judge of the Colville Trial Court is appointed to a six year term by the business counsel and is subject to a vote of confidence by the general membership three years after appointment.

 Economy

 Colville Tribal Federal Corporation (CTFC) has responsibility for managing economic development.
 It manages 13 enterprises that "include gaming, recreation and tourism, retail, construction and wood products."
 CTFC is an economic leader in northeastern Washington.
 "The corporation employs over 800 people" and generates more than $120 million annually in revenues.

 After three years in development, in 2013 the tribes opened the Chief Joseph Hatchery for salmon fishery enhancement below the Chief Joseph Dam, in an effort to aid restoration of the salmon run on the Columbia River.
 In the first year, they released 1.9 million smolts.
 In 2017, at full production, they expect to release 2.9 million.
 Typically, only one percent return as adults.

 At the First Salmon Ceremony in May 2016, there was a special celebration as these tribes and members of others from both sides of the 49th parallel commemorated the return of salmon to the river, and the first jacks to return to the hatchery.
 When adult salmon return in 2017, they will be ready for harvest.
 Members of the United Columbia Upriver Tribes Committee are collaborating on ways to restore runs above the Chief Joseph and Grand Coulee dams, using new technology that eases the passage of fish.